 - When Charlene and Robbie on Dinosaurs ask a teacher questions he doesn't want to answer he goes "La la la, can't hear you!"

 - In Avenue Q, Rod tries using "la la la" when Nickie tries to discuss homosexuality with him in the "If You Were Gay" number.

-- There's an NPC in Ratchet & Clank: Going Commando - a biker in Vukovar Canyon on planet Barlow - that uses this trope because Ratchet offended him; he is only willing to listen to Clank.
+- In Ratchet & Clank: Going Commando, a desert biker in Vukovar Canyon on planet Barlow uses this trope to rebuff Ratchet after the former intimidated him; he is only willing to listen to Clank.

-- This happens twice in Kid Icarus: Uprising: Thanatos does it when Pit wonders aloud whether Thanatos is Obfuscating Stupidity or just dim, and Viridi does it when Pit comments on how the Komaytos look like Metroids (because, according to Viridi, the two video game universes have nothing to do with each other).
+- This happens twice in Kid Icarus: Uprising.
+Thanatos does it during one of Palutena’s quotes, causing Pit to wonder aloud whether Thanatos is Obfuscating Stupidity or just dim, and Viridi does it when Pit comments on how the Komaytos look like Metroids (because, according to Viridi, the two video game universes have nothing to do with each other).

 - In Tales of Monkey Island Episode 1: Launch of the Screaming Narwhal, Guybrush does this when he is talking the Voodoo Lady.
 To avoid her very long talking, Guybrush plugs his ears and says, "La-la-la-la!
 Not listening!"
 This mutes the Voodoo Lady's voice before Guybrush unplugs his ears, just in time to hear the rest of the Voodoo Lady's talking.